Easy, tempo, interval: Why every run has a purpose

 Why they matter: They train your body to handle and clear lactate more efficiently, improving your ability to maintain faster paces for longer.
 They are a cornerstone for building stamina and mental toughness.

 How they feel: Focused and strong.
 You’re working hard, but you're still in control.
-Think: 7-8 out of 10 in terms of effort.
+Think: 6-8 out of 10 in terms of effort.

 Interval runs: Sharpening speed and form

-What they are: Short, high-intensity efforts (like 400 m, 800 m, or 1 km intervals) alternating with recovery jogs or rest.
+What they are: Short, high-intensity efforts (like 100 m, 200 m, 400 m, 800 m, or 1 km intervals) alternating with recovery jogs or rest.

 Why they matter: Interval sessions increase your VO₂ max, improve your speed and running economy, and train your brain and muscles to work together more effectively under stress.

 How they feel: Hard, but doable.
 You’ll be breathing heavily during the work phases, but you’ll recover in between.
+While the overall effort of an interval workout may feel manageable thanks to rest periods, the intervals themselves often hit 8–10 out of 10 in intensity.

 When to include them: Once you’ve built a solid aerobic base.
 Used strategically, they’re a powerful tool for improving performance and overcoming plateaus.

-Why balance is important
+Why balance is important?

 Each type of run plays a unique role in your training.
 Easy runs support recovery and endurance building.
 Tempo runs improve your threshold.
 Interval training boosts speed and efficiency.
 The key lies in combining them.

 Focusing too much on one type - like always pushing the pace - can lead to overtraining and stagnation.
-A balanced plan spreads intensity across the week and training cycle, allowing your body time to recover and adapt.

-Example week for a half marathoner:
+Example week for a half-marathoner:

 Monday – Easy run